 Henry Ford is seen as the “father” of the automobile industry by many.
 He is credited with the mass manufacture of early automobiles.
 This in turn allowed many middle-class Americans the opportunity to afford this new luxury.
 Indeed it could be argued nowhere in the world has embraced the car culture as much as America.

-This love affair has spanned the decades and has spawned it’s own spin-off culture of motels, fast-food joints and quirky road-side attractions.
+This love affair has spanned the decades and has spawned it’s own spin-off culture of motels, drive-through fast-food joints and quirky road-side attractions.
 Is there any other road in the world as romanticised as Route 66, even though it no longer exists in it’s entirety?
 Who hasn’t dreamt of the classic American road trip?
 Driving from coast to coast in a convertible on the “mother road”.

 Deciding to drive our van to Mexico was a huge decision to make, for it meant taking a nearly 20 year-old vehicle on the biggest journey of its life.
 A lot of that would involve driving through America.
 Coming from Maine, that meant a solid 3,000 miles or more.
 That distance and the cost of traveling through America meant it was best to head to Mexico rather quickly.
 Instead, it took us almost 2 months to make our way across the U.S.A.